 If you’ve visited Asheville before, you know the term “cool” is almost overused when describing this bohemian city.
 It’s a favorite among foodies, outdoorsy people, art folk, and just about any subculture you could think of.
 Asheville has something for everyone — the beer, food and awesome street art are just the icing on the cake.

 Surrounded by mountains and water, there’s plenty of outdoor activities to choose from whenever you need a break from your laptop.
 For example, try bellyaking, which is kayaking on your belly using special gloves for paddles.
-Or, for gentler stress relief, check out the Biltmore Estate, take a stroll in the foothills, or just look around and feast your eyes on the greenery.
+Or, for a gentler stress relief, check out the Biltmore Estate, take a stroll in the foothills, or just look around and feast your eyes on the greenery.
 Furthermore, if your remote work vacation in Asheville happens to last until fall, you’ll be lucky enough to see the leaves turn.
 The colors are beyond your imagination and you’ll finally understand what all the fuss is about.

 5. Honolulu, HI

 If the idea of working remotely makes you think of a sunny beach with WiFi, chances are that you’re already picturing Honolulu.
 We can’t talk domestic hotspots without mentioning this sunny gem that’s not only gorgeous, but also boasts a low COVID-19 rate and a generous share of short-term leases.
-It also blends cosmopolitan and tropical vibes to perfection with traditional dishes and some of the best cocktails that you can enjoy as you turn off your laptop for the day.
-Plus, visit tropical rainforests and waterfalls straight out of a fairy tale, and take advantage of the best activity to help you unwind on the weekend — fishing.
+It blends cosmopolitan and tropical vibes to perfection with traditional dishes and some of the best cocktails that you can enjoy as you turn off your laptop for the day.
+Plus, visit tropical rainforests and waterfalls straight out of a fairy tale and take advantage of the best activity to help you unwind on the weekend — fishing.

 When you log off and get to know Missouri’s largest city, you’ll understand its sightseeing potential.
 For instance, you can do the usual, such as visiting the Missouri Botanical Garden, the zoo and go up the Gateway Arch.
 Or, you can go a bit off the beaten path and check out the caves underneath the city — which are said to have been used during prohibition, visit the outdoor Laumeier Sculpture Park and check out the amazing mosaic art of the Cathedral Basilica.